-Single-Dose Vials
+Single-Dose Vials:

-Fentanyl Citrate Injection USP equivalent to 50 mcg (0.05 mg fentanyl base per mL, is a preservative-free solution, available in 1 mL, 2 mL, 5 mL, 20 mL, 50 mL single-dose glass vials.
+Fentanyl Citrate Injection, USP, equivalent to 50 mcg (0.05 mg) fentanyl base per mL, is a preservative-free solution, available in 1 mL, 2 mL, 5 mL, 20 mL, 50 mL single-dose glass vials.

 CONTRAINDICATIONS

-Fentanyl Citrate Injection is contraindicated in patients with: Hypersensitivity to fentanyl (e.g., anaphylaxis) [See Adverse Reactions (6)1
+Fentanyl Citrate Injection is contraindicated in patients with: Hypersensitivity to fentanyl (e.g., anaphylaxis) [See Adverse

-WARNINGS AND PRECAUTIONS
+Reactions (6)1 WARNINGS AND PRECAUTIONS

-Addiction, Abuse, and Misuse

-Fentanyl Citrate Injection contains fentanyl, a Schedule II controlled substance.
-As an opioid, Fentanyl Citrate Injection exposes user to the risks of addiction, abuse, and misuse [see Drug Abuse and Dependence (9)1
+Addiction, Abuse, and Misuse Fentanyl Citrate Injection contains fentanyl, a Schedule II controlled substance.
+As an opioid, Fentanyl Citrate Injection exposes users to the risks of addiction, abuse, and misuse [see Drug Abuse and

 Opioids are sought by drug users and people with addiction disorders and are subject to criminal diversion.
 Consider these risks when handling Fentanyl Citrate Injection.
-Strategies to reduce these risks include proper product storage and control practices for a C-II drug Contact local state professional licensing board or state controlle substances authority for information on how to prevent and detec abuse or diversion of this product.
+Strategies to reduce these risks include proper product storage and control practices for a C-II drug Contact local state professional licensing board or state controlle substances authority for information on how to prevent and detect